teknomagus/Text2Caption/README.md

 Process will automatically continue with overridden time value, and in the example above next caption will automatically start at 70 sec etc. If you wish, you can override each line.

-This program will generate special subtitle text file (output_file.speech) for text2wav.py that generates audio track with narration for the video (see below).
+This program will generate special subtitle text file (output_file.speech) to be processed with text2wav.py that generates audio track with narration for the video (see below).

 # Create narration track for video
 Using the special subtitle file this program <code>text2wav.py</code> generates narration as audio (wav) track,